ucg8j/blog/_drafts/open-source-dashboard-platforms.md

 Once done with your question, save it.

-You can now search for this question in perpertuity building up org knowledge/analytics infrastructure.
+You can now search for this question in perpetuity building up org knowledge/analytics infrastructure.

 Good for both simple users and advanced analysts.